-Williamsburg Montessori is now accepting applications for the 2018/19 upcoming school year, as well as limited placements for the current school year.
+In September, Williamsburg Montessori will begin accepting applications for the 2019/20 upcoming school year.
+(Note.
+We are currently accepting limited placements for the 2018/19 school year.

 You will receive an application packet during your school visit.
 You may submit your completed application in person, via mail, email, or by fax.

 450 Kent Avenue 1st Floor Brooklyn, NY 11249

 What Happens Next

 Upon receipt of your tour request form, the Head of School will contact you to schedule your school tour, or you may join our periodic open house meetings.

 Our Infant & Toddlers are on a full year program, with multiple entry points mid year.
 Applications accepted on a rolling schedule.
 Acceptance notification within 10 days of application receipt.